WolverineXM/FinTechProject3/README.md

         }
     ]`

-The RandomizedSearchCV also takes on the following parameters and assocated values:
+The RandomizedSearchCV function also takes on the following parameters and values:

 `cv_value = 5`